Advanced Options / Configuration

 Token Management

-It is possible to enable a second static token that can only be used to join agents, or to create temporary kubeadm
+It is also possible to enable a second static token that can only be used to join agents, or to create temporary kubeadm

 style join tokens that expire automatically.